Proof Pressure vs. Burst Pressure in Heavy-Duty Pressure Gauges

 Proof Pressure (Over-Pressure)

-ASME B40.100 definition: the maximum pressure a bourdon tube can endure without changing the accuracy of the gauge.
-Think of proof pressure as the elastic limit of the tube; short excursions up to this level may occur, but the gauge will spring back to its original calibration band.
+ASME B40.100 definition: the maximum pressure a gauge can withstand without plastic deformation of the pressure element.
+Think of proof pressure as the elastic limit of the tube; short excursions up to this level may occur, but the gauge will spring back to it’s original calibration band.

 Burst (Rupture) Pressure

 This is the maximum pressure the bourdon tube can hold before developing a leak.
-Burst pressure includes a built-in safety factor, well above proof pressure, to guard against catastrophic failure.
+The burst pressure rating includes a built-in safety factor, well above proof pressure, to guard against catastrophic failure.
 It is not a rating for routine operation.

 How Reotemp Rates Its Heavy-Duty Gauges